tcoppex/aer-engine/README.md

 <table>
     <tr>
         <td>aura</td>
-        <td>A technical demo demonstrating the animation capabilities of the engine, with some rendering techniques.</td>
+        <td>A technical demo demonstrating the animation capabilities of the engine, with some rendering techniques (eg. HBAO on Compute Shader).</td>
     </tr>
     <tr>
         <td>cuda_cs_blur</td>